 2011 Black Belt Jones staring the late, great Jim Kelly

 2012 Digital Assassin.
-The low budget, poorly written Turkey dreams of being a "B" movie.
+This low budget, poorly written Turkey dreams of being a "B" movie.

 2013 National Lampoon's The Legend of Awesomest Maximus.
 Another tough choice.